Two Stage Sisters: Yuan Xuefen (袁雪芬)

-Socio-Political commentary
+Socio-political commentary

-This backstage melodrama is about a Shaoxing opera rising from an itinerant small-town theater to Shanghai celebrity, a metaphor for the changes sweeping across China in the decades before the founding of People’s Republic of China.
+This backstage melodrama is about a Shaoxing opera rising from an itinerant small-town theater to Shanghai celebrity, a metaphor for the changes sweeping across China in the decades before the founding of People's Republic of China.
 By creating a duality between the aesthetic of the film and that of the fictional theatre world, Xie Jin structured Two Stage Sisters to mimic a Chinese opera performance; "Its episodic narrative structure, for example, relies on often disjointed, autonomous sequences to give it a sweeping scope and an ability to deal with all aspects of society."
 The different historical, political, and social events depicted onstage in the theatre thus are intended to act as a microcosm for Chinese society as itself.
 The depiction of an "actress [bearing] hardship and [resisting] the corruption of a rotten society, [and] coming to understand that her performance on the small stage is related to changing the bigger stage, that of society itself," is deployed to convey national sentiments of the time of political consciousness.

 Xie Jin uses Chunhua's suffering to represent his own opinions about the KMT's political reign at this time.
 Another example of using Chunhua to convey political commentary is at the end of the film when Chunhua's state drama troupe revisits the same town that used to be corrupt and a site where she was punished.
 The film is filled with commentary on the change from the old to the new society through the personal dramas of the stage sisters which parallel the theatrical plays they act in order to represent the political changes occurring in China at this time.

 The opera star Shangguan Yunzhu excellently plays the character of Shang Shuihua who commits suicide in the film.
 Four years after the film's production, due to the obscure circumstances stemming from the Cultural Revolution, actress Shangguan Yunzhu tragically died by suicide as well.
 This incident inadvertently ties Xie Jin's film deeper into exposing the hardships of the Cultural Revolution, as Shangguan's death was caused largely by the harsh persecution she faced for being deemed a counter-revolutionary.

 Reception and criticism

-Two Stage Sisters was well received domestically when it was first screened, but the film was heavily attacked during the Cultural Revolution for portraying and condoning “bourgeois” values.
-Since the late 1970s however, both the director and the film have been rehabilitated and the movie has made its round internationally.
-Two Stage Sisters won the Sutherland Trophy of British Film Institute Awards in the 24th (1980) London Film Festival, amongst other international prizes.
+Two Stage Sisters is widely regarded by critics as one of director Xie Jin's finest works.
+The film was heavily criticized during the Cultural Revolution for depicting "bourgeois" values through Zhu Yuehong who succumbs to capitalist and Western lifestyle.
+Since the late 1970s, both the director and the film have been reassessed and rehabilitated as a landmark of socialist cinema and has circulated widely on the international festival circuit, winning the Sutherland Trophy of the British Film Institute Awards at the 24th (1980) London Film Festival, amongst other international prizes.

-Critical Reviews
+Critical reviews

-Today, Two Stage Sisters is considered by some to be Xie Jin’s masterpiece.
+Today, Two Stage Sisters is considered by some to be Xie Jin's masterpiece.
 Many critics find a Hollywood melodrama flavor to the movie, while Gina Marchetti notes an indebtedness to Soviet social realism.
 Summing up the film, Marchetti concludes: